 There Are Essential Resolutions In Child Custody Matters

-With sensitivity for your unique family circumstances and a clear awareness of Iowa and Illinois family law courts’ priorities and tendencies in child custody cases, our family law attorneys Jenny L. Weiss and Jessica L. McNamara are prepared to guide you through the legal processes leading to a custody decree.
+With sensitivity for your unique family circumstances and a clear awareness of Iowa and Illinois family law courts’ priorities and tendencies in child custody cases, our family law attorneys Jenny L. Weiss is prepared to guide you through the legal processes leading to a custody decree.
 The court order will specify details, including:

 - Where the child will live most of the time

 - When and how the other parent will retain contact with the child

 - Which parent will pay and which parent will receive child support